rails/rails/guides/source/engines.md

 Generating an engine
 --------------------

-To generate an engine with Rails 3.2, you will need to run the plugin generator and pass it options as appropriate to the need.
+To generate an engine, you will need to run the plugin generator and pass it options as appropriate to the need.
 For the "blorgh" example, you will need to create a "mountable" engine, running this command in a terminal:

 ```bash
 $ rails plugin new blorgh --mountable